Table of Contents

 What Are Supply Chain Metrics?

-Remember: Today, having access to your metrics 24/7/365 is vital.
+Remember: Today, having access to information 24/7/365 is vital.
 Cutting-edge online data analysis tools will give you this level of untapped data-driven access, increasing your commercial prospects in the process.

-Now that you’re familiar with the official supply chain metrics definition, we’re going to explore the top 20 supply chain metrics that will help you, and your business, work toward a bright and prosperous future.
+Now that you’re familiar with the official supply chain metrics definition, we’re going to explore a supply chain list with the top 25 indicators that will help you, and your organization, work toward a bright and prosperous future.

 2. Freight Bill Accuracy

 Shipping and freighting your items from supplier to warehouse or warehouse to the consumer is vital to the success of your entire operation, and any issue or error can prove harmful with time and investments being wasted.

 Billing accuracy is critical to profitability as well as customer satisfaction, so tracking this particular metric will help you spot detrimental trends, improve your overall shipping accuracy, and ultimately, help your business grow.
 Here is how freight bill accuracy is calculated: